yash0028/newautomation/README.md

 All Feature files and Step Definition files should be written in this project, then pulled down from any parent repository when needed.

+There can be any number of TestRunner classes created as needed.
+They can be created for different projects tests are being run against, for different scrum teams to use, or for any need that specifies a set of tests that will be run.

 ## Creating a Subtree

 To nest this as a subtree into another repository, do the following: